Program overview

 Graduates of the Tourism – Services Management – Travel Services Specialization (TIS) program can explore a variety of career options in Canada, including:

-• Tourism Development and Marketing Specialist: Work with organizations to promote tourism and develop marketing strategies.
+• Tourism Development and Marketing: Work with organizations that promote tourism and develop marketing strategies.

-• Event Planner: Organize and manage festivals, events, and conferences within the tourism sector.
+• Event Planning: Plan and coordinate festivals, events, and tourism attractions.

-• Front Desk Clerk: Provide customer service and manage reservations at hotels or resorts.
+• Front Desk Clerk: Provide customer service and support in hospitality settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.